 - Contact your union representative (bargaining unit employees only)

-If you believe you have been the victim of retaliation/reprisal for participating in Equal Employment Opportunity activities, contact the Office of Civil Rights and Diversity (OCRD).
+If you believe you have been the victim of retaliation/reprisal for participating in Equal Employment Opportunity activities, contact the Office of Civil Rights and Diversity.

-If you are an employee of a Peace Corps contractor you may submit your complaint to OIG
+If you are an employee of a Peace Corps contractor subcontractor, grantee, subgrantee, or a personal services contractor you are encouraged to submit your complaint to the Office of Inspector General.

-How should I advise a Volunteer who alleges to be a victim of retaliation?
+What should I tell a Volunteer who alleges to be a victim of retaliation?

-Volunteers should be advised that they have a right to report allegations of retaliation directly to OIG.
+Volunteers can be told that they have a right to report allegations of retaliation directly to the Office of Inspector General.

-Volunteers may also file a retaliation complaint with Office of Civil Rights and Diversity (OCRD) consistent with Peace Corps Manual Section 271 “Confidentiality Protection”.
+Volunteers may also file a retaliation complaint with Office of Civil Rights and Diversity (OCRD) consistent with Peace Corps Manual Section 271 “Confidentiality Protection” [PDF].

 Office of Inspector General Hotline information